The stunning city of Valletta

-Depending on where you stay, you can easily come to Valeta by bus, rent a car or take a taxi.
+Depending on where you stay, you can easily come to Valletta by bus, rent a car or take a taxi.

 What to see in Valletta

-Valletta is the European Union’s smallest capital city in the area about 61 ha.
+Valletta is the European Union’s smallest capital city with an area of about 61 ha.
 But it is one of the most densely populated areas in Europe.
 And owing to the recent renovation, it was the European Capital of Culture in 2018.

 The best way to see and explore Valletta is on foot.
 There are so many different sights to see: baroque buildings, old palaces, museums, churches, cathedrals, fortified walls and towers.
 Also, you can take the Malta Pass, a card that offers you free entry to over 35 of the most popular attractions around Malta.